alexch/siesta/README.md

 Definitions:

-**unitary resource** Only one of these exists per app or parent resource.
-Like a home page, or a database collection, or a property of a different resource.
+**part** A subresource.

-**collection resource** A resource that represents a collection of other resources, all of the same type.
+**collection** A resource that represents a collection of other resources, all of the same type.

-**indexed resource** A resource with an id that is strictly an instance of its parent collection resource.
+**item** A resource with an id that is strictly an instance of its parent collection resource.

-**subresource** A unitary resource under an indexed resource.
-Usually a property of the parent.
-May be read-write or read-only.
+**perspective** A part that's just a view on that resource.
+E.g. "/user/new" or "/user/12/edit" or "/dashboard/activity/by_date".

+**action** A part that alters the parent resource, e.g. "/user/12/suspend".
+(Be sure you really want to do this instead of "POST /user/12/suspension" since the latter supports DELETE etc.)

 TODO: Re-read the REST paper to see if he's got better names already.